Borrow – Grow – Harvest – Save – and Share!

 Please note: To ensure all interested individuals are able to receive seeds, there will be a limit of two seed packages per family.

 A seed library’s primary focus is on providing free and easy access to open pollinated seeds so that as many people as possible are growing their own organic food.
 A seed library also encourages and enables people to save seeds through awareness, education, and community celebrations aimed at reviving a seed saving culture.

 Seed sharing is very important to our community and is significant to the local biodiversity that has been lost over the years.
 This practice creates a resilient community that will enable a culture of preserving and sharing of open pollinated seeds with like minded individuals.
 A seed library helps contribute to this goal by providing access to a variety of open pollinated seeds and education of sustainability.

 How to Return Seeds:

 When the growing season is complete, harvest your seeds from the plants you grew.
-See the ‘How to Save Seeds‘ guide for more instructions
+See the ‘How to Save Seeds‘ brochure for more instructions

 Place your harvested seeds in their own envelope and label it with the variety/vegetable type